Mbed-TLS/mbedtls-test/fuzzing/README.md

 Reproducing outside the Docker image is likely to be a bit more work, since the image includes all the necessary executables.

-The process for finding the reproducing example is differs whether the fuzzer is libFuzzer or AFL.
+The process for finding the reproducing example differs whether the fuzzer is libFuzzer or AFL.
 AFL will show if there are failures (crashes) in its curses interface, or in its summary file.
 AFL reproducers are stored in `$results/$target/out/crashes`. libFuzzer stores crashes as `$results/$target/crash-*`.
 The file name will be printed by libFuzzer together with a stack trace.